-If you're having trouble with your heating and hot water during the coronavirus outbreak, are in an at-risk group for coronavirus and can’t afford to get it fixed, give our Warm Homes team a call on 01226 773366.
-We may be able to arrange a temporary repair or sort out temporary heating, before referring you to Better Homes Barnsley for a future boiler replacement, if necessary.
+If you're having trouble with your heating and hot water during the coronavirus outbreak or are in an at-risk group for coronavirus and can’t afford to get it fixed, give our Warm Homes team a call on 01226 773366.
+We may be able to arrange a temporary repair or sort out temporary heating, before referring you to Better Homes Barnsley for a boiler replacement, if necessary.

 Better Homes Barnsley

-If you're a private tenant, landlord or homeowner living in Barnsley you could benefit from energy saving measures with Better Homes Barnsley.
+If you're a private tenant, landlord or homeowner living in Barnsley you could benefit from the following energy saving measures with Better Homes Barnsley:

 Better Homes Barnsley can access government funding to support this type of work and this means that in some cases we are able to offer the work at subsidised rates.
 If you're on a low income you may be able to access additional funding to help towards the cost of the work.
 Finance packages are also available.